 Many universities will offer courses in the subject you are interested in, however they will all be slightly different at different universities.
 Tuition fees can vary and are set by the university or college.
 In Wales, tuition fees have been capped at £9,000 per year but in other parts of the UK you could be charged up to £9,250 per year for a full-time undergraduate course.

 Funding your studies

 Students entering higher education from September 2018 can apply for grants and loans to help with living costs and a loan to help with tuition fees.
-And you might be eligible for extra support such as a Childcare Grant, Parents’ Learning Allowance, Adult Dependants’ Grant or Disabled Students’ Allowances.
+You might also be eligible for extra support such as a Childcare Grant, Parents’ Learning Allowance, Adult Dependants’ Grant or Disabled Students’ Allowances.